nevella/alcina/framework/common/src/cc/alcina/framework/common/client/relational/relational-data-as-code.md

 useable in other projects) - code which satisfies/models a given feature references the `Feature` via `@Feature.Ref` annotations - and there's a strong relational model between features and their attributes

+## Benefits

+- The model is refactorable
+- The model is in code (so no serialization required)
+- The model can be documented
+- The model is version controlled
+- The model allows any degree of validation

+## Disadvantages

+- The model can't scale beyond a certain size
+- There's no "dev vs production" separation (which may not be a problem)
+- (minor) there's a limited amount of required linking code (particularly with the @Data pattern below)

 ## Patterns

 ### Enums and @Data